ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 races in `price_of_gold` and `initialised` would _never have compiled to begin with._ There's a tradeoff, of course: just as OCaml's type safety means having to understand the type system, the system for data-race freedom has a learning curve.
-This tutorial aims to get you moving with a practical framework that hopes to achieve significant parallel speedups without much fuss.
+This tutorial aims to get you moving with an approach that, if it fits your use case, aims to achieve real speedups without much fuss.
 You'll still need to convince the compiler that your code has no data races, but we'll walk through the rules and even some [shortcuts](#amenities) for common special cases.

 # Fork/join parallelism

+Parallelism has so many architectures and paradigms and frameworks that “let's parallelise this code” isn't so much a decision as the first of many decisions.
+Each application is different—a relational database server needs sophisticated synchronisation mechanisms that a batch processor may not.
+For this tutorial, we're looking at an ideal, yet realistic, situation:

+  * We have a large computation that we will run and get a single result out.
+  * This computation can be split into independent tasks, ideally as many tasks as we have capacity for parallelism.
+  * In the tradition of functional programming, we perform this computation by producing values rather than doing in-place mutation.
+(Later in the tutorial, we'll see that [atomics](#atomics) can accommodate imperative algorithms as well, though care is required.)

+These assumptions allow us to use _fork/join parallelism_, a system that provides parallelism without the application having to do anything with locks or other parallel machinery.
+You write your algorithm and we work out the scheduling, synchronising, blocking, etc. <!-- Avoiding data races in such a program isn't hard in principle, since we're avoiding in-place mutation, but we still need to _convince the OxCaml compiler_ that there are no data races, so getting to know fork/join will give you a foundation for how data-race freedom works.--> Of course, OxCaml is ever watchful and will still insist on being convinced there are no data races, so we'll still have to go over the fundamentals of data-race freedom.
+Further materials will build on this by covering more primitive operations that exercise more of the system.

+## A trivial example

-Any problem that can be neatly subdivided is a good candidate for _fork/join parallelism,_ as provided by the `parallel` library’s `fork_join*` functions **(XX link to .mli)**.
+OxCaml's `parallel` library provides fork/join parallelism with the `fork_join*` functions **(XX link to .mli)**.
 For example, a very expensive way to add four integers (we promise the other examples are more substantial) would be this:

 <a id="code-add4"></a>
 ```ocaml